YuhuiChloe/bcmlr/README.md

 - MLR probabilities of success, and
 - auxiliary Polya-Gamma variables.

+> [!IMPORTANT]
-      The bcmlr function is under refinement.
+> This repository is still under construction as the bcmlr function is under refinement.

 # Setup and run bcmlr
 - Download the PGDensity package